EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 - `PublishPoints(self, frame, points, point_type)`: This function is to

 - `Centroids(self, ros_image, name)`: This function is to calculate the Cartesian Coordinates in 2D of the centroid points of the object of interest.
-We use the particular weighted average (moments) of the pixel intensities for the area bound by the countour lines to calculate the determine the centroid point.
-The OpenCV library
+We use the particular weighted average `moments` of the pixel intensities for the area bound by the countour lines to calculate the determine the centroid point.
+The OpenCV library includes the [moments function](https://docs.opencv.org/2.4/modules/imgproc/doc/structural_analysis_and_shape_descriptors.html?highlight=moments#moments).

 - `CSVToHSVRanges(features)`: This functions is to convert the values in the CSV file to the HSV value
 #### Running Vision Node